 - Bounce or repeat the loop.
 A bounce loop will bounce the motion in your cinemagraph forward and backward while a repeat loop will repeat the motion from beginning to end.

 - Adjust the crossfade, speed, and delay of your cinemagraph.
 Crossfade, which is available for repeat loops, will determine the type of transition between the end and beginning of your trim.
 Increase the crossfade to produce a gradual transition between loops and decrease the crossfade to produce a more sudden transition.

 - If you want to make adjustments to your still image, such as adding text or logos, select Export.
 Select Import to import the edited still image or a new image in the app.

-- Paint a mask on your cinemagraph using your finger or Apple Pencil to determine which areas of your cinemagraph are in motion.
-By default, the brush tool will be selected.
-Switch to the eraser tool by tapping on the purple circle to remove motion from your cinemagraph.
-Go to the brush tab to adjust the size, hardness, and opacity of your brush and eraser.
+- Paint a mask on your cinemagraph with your finger or Apple Pencil to determine which areas of your cinemagraph are in motion.
+Use the sliders under the brush tab to adjust the size, hardness, and opacity of your brush and eraser.

-- Go to the adjustments tab to adjust the color, light, tone curve, and vignette of your cinemagraph.
+- Go to the adjustments tab to adjust the color, light, tone curve, and vignette.
 You can also browse through a library of filters under the presets tab and make further adjustments to presets under the adjustments tab.

 - Tap on the crop icon to transform and crop your cinemagraph.

 - When you’re done editing your cinemagraph, tap on the back arrow to exit the editor.
 Tap on the sharing icon to export your cinemagraph, upload to your Flixel gallery, or share the document to edit on other iOS and macOS devices.